Are omicron symptoms different for vaccinated and unvaccinated people? - NewsBreak

 (NEXSTAR) – In the month and a half since omicron started spreading across the U.S., we’ve learned a lot about what the variant looks and feels like.
 For many, especially the vaccinated, it seems to feel more like a bad cold than influenza or severe respiratory illness.

-While there haven’t yet been any major peer-reviewed studies of omicron symptom differences between vaccinated and unvaccinated people, doctors are reporting anecdotal evidence that show some differences.
+While there haven’t yet been any major peer-reviewed studies of omicron symptom differences between vaccinated and unvaccinated people, doctors are reporting anecdotal evidence that shows some differences.

 Dr. Maya N. Clark-Cutaia, professor at the New York University Meyers College of Nursing, described the differences she’s seeing in patients to the New York Times .
 Vaccinated people are reporting headaches , body aches and fever when infected with omicron, she said.
-Unvaccinated patients are more frequently reporting cough, shortness of breath and flu-like symptoms.Does omicron cause loss of smell or taste?
+Unvaccinated patients are more frequently reporting cough, shortness of breath and flu-like symptoms.IRS tips to get your tax refund fastest

 Dr. Judith O’Donnell, chief of infectious disease at Penn Presbyterian Medical Center, told the Philadelphia Inquirer her hospital was also seeing unvaccinated patients coming in with pneumonia and shortness of breath – more urgent problems commonly associated with delta and past variants.